 Ms. Lifton has been featured in American Opera Projects’ Composers and the Voice Series, where she worked closely with some of today’s leading young composers of vocal repertoire.
 She appeared as Sally Follet in Center for Contemporary Opera’s production of William Mayer’s A Death in the Family at the Avignon Opera in France and Millicent in the world premiere of Michael Dellaira’s The Secret Agent at the Szeged National Theater in Hungary.
 Her performance in leading roles in a double-bill of Philip Hagemann’s works, presented at New York’s Symphony Space, was favorably reviewed by The New York Times.
 An active recitalist, Ms. Lifton has been heard at New York’s Trinity Church, the Kosciuszko Foundation, Lippes Concert Hall, Le Poisson Rouge, Yamaha Showroom, the National Arts Club and the Galapagos Art Space.
 She premiered Gity Razaz’s Call Across the Valley of Not Knowing, based on the poetry of Galway Kinnell at National Sawdust.
 Recordings include Mayer’s A Death in the Family and Dellaira’s The Secret Agent, both with Albany Records.

 As an educator, Ms.Lifton is passionately committed to equipping young singers with the technical and artistic tools for success.
 She has taught vocal performance at New York University, Ithaca College, and Western Connecticut State University – along with adjunct appointments at Syracuse University and Cornell University.
-A number of her students have gone on to notable national and international careers.
-In 2015, she founded the College Audition Advantage Summer Institute, an intensive and highly personalized training program for young singers.
+In 2015 she founded Vocal Audition Advantage -http://www.collegeauditionadvantage.com - program for young singers.
 She is currently an Associate Professor of Voice at The Hartt School in West Hartford, CT.

-Ms. Lifton regularly performs on soundtracks for documentaries and nationally televised commercials.
-She has been heard in broadcast on WQXR, NY and featured in Young Opera on PBS.org.
+Ms. Lifton has performed on soundtracks for documentaries and nationally televised commercials. .
 She holds a B.M in Vocal Performance from University of Michigan and an M.M. from the Manhattan School of Music.